Welcome to Big Lake!

 If you're looking for fishing or boating the township has additional lakes for you to discover - Eagle Lake is popular for fishing and some recreational boating.
 Smaller lakes like Birch and Ann are also worth a look.
 For the sake of completeness we also mention Thompson Lake on County Road 73.
 Unfortunately, this lake has no public access whatsoever.
 See our directory of Big Lake Area Landings for more information.

 As for rivers, the Elk River runs through Big Lake Township.
 It has one public access east of the city on 205th Avenue, and a canoe launch at Lion's Park.
 Both are included in our directory of Big Lake Area Landings.
 Although the Mississippi River hugs the southern border of the township there are no public accesses anywhere in Big Lake.
-Options include Ellison Park or Montissippi Regional Park in Monticello.
-East and west respectively are Babcock Memorial Park in Elk River and Snuffy's Landing in Becker.
+Options include Ellison Park or Montissippi County Park in Monticello.
+East and west respectively are Babcock Memorial Rest Area in Elk River and Snuffy's Landing in Becker.

 Sand Dunes State Forest